lucamaf/probable-funicular/README.md

 ## Testing the application workflow
 Send the above JSON payload at least 6 times and it should trigger the first level alerting (remember to click on profile inside artemis console before trying to send a message to authorize the console user)
 Head to the [test mail server](https://www.wpoven.com/tools/free-smtp-server-for-testing) and search for luca@example.com and you should see the alert email
+Create a telegram bot and retrieve the authorization token, then create a public chat group with the bot and identify the *chat_id* of the group that will be used for telegram notifications (you can call the following api to retrieve the chat_id: https://api.telegram.org/botXXX:YYYY/getUpdates)

 ----------------------------------------